Strongly-polynomial time and validation analysis of policy gradient methods: Validation analysis and last-iterate convergence of SPMD

-The theorem shows that as the number of iterates $k$ grows, the observable upper bound $\bar{V}^k$ and observable gap $\tilde{G}^k$ approach, in a probabilistic sense, to their exact but un-observable counterparts.
-We note that the computable optimality gap $(1-\gamma)^{-1}\max_{q \in \cS} \mathbb{E}[G^k(q)]$ decreases as $O((1-\gamma)^{-2}k^{-1/2})$ in the worst-case, while the un-computable worst-case optimality gap from Theorem~\ref{thm:agg_convergence} is bounded by $O((1-\gamma)^{-1}k^{-1/2})$.
-That is, the main disadvantage is that the computable optimality gap can be $O((1-\gamma)^{-1})$ times larger than the true optimality gap.
+The theorem shows that as the number of iterates $k$ grows, the observable upper bound $\bar{V}^k$ and observable gap $\tilde{G}^k$ approach, in a probabilistic sense, to their exact but unobservable counterparts.
+We note that the computable optimality gap $(1-\gamma)^{-1}\max_{q \in \cS} \mathbb{E}[G^k(q)]$ decreases as $O((1-\gamma)^{-1}k^{-1/2})$ in the worst-case, which matches the worst-case rate for the true optimality gap from Theorem~\ref{thm:agg_convergence}.